 First and foremost, you need to create a safe-driving philosophy among your drivers, to inspire safer, more responsible driving habits; especially if you suspect you might be having an aggressive driver case within your fleet.
 Even if you don’t have such a driver, you still need to protect your employees from other drivers’ dangerous behaviors.

-At first glance, fleet management software may seem unnecessary.
+At first glance, vehicle management software may seem unnecessary.
 However, the price to pay in the aftermath of aggressive driving may be irredeemable.
-If anything, a fleet management system will help you be proactive.
+If anything, a vehicle management system will help you be proactive.
 Apart from running vehicle diagnostics, you can set goals and expectations for driver performance.
 Also, that way, you can incentivize drivers to do a good job.

 That’s how you will promote safe driving habits and guide your drivers into protecting themselves.
 Not to mention, it will help you build a good reputation for your fleet business in the long term.